Saptarishi-S/AI-Agent-Breakout/README.md

 GEMINI_API_KEY=your_gemini_api_key_here
 ```

-The notebook currently reads the Gemini key from Colab userdata keys `Gemini-API` or `Gemini-Questionnaire`, then falls back to the `GEMINI_API_KEY` environment variable. `.env` support is documented for local setup, but the notebook code is intentionally left unchanged.
+The notebook currently reads the Gemini key from Colab userdata keys `Gemini-API` and `Gemini-Questionnaire`, then falls back to the `GEMINI_API_KEY` environment variable. `.env` support is documented for local setup, but the notebook code is intentionally left unchanged.

 ## Running the Notebook

-Open Jupyter:
+Open Jupyter or Google Colab (I've personally used Google Colab):

 ```powershell
 jupyter notebook AI_agent_assignment_Breakout.ipynb